Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 Health Challenge 8 in Health Management

-• ※9 Health Challenge 8 is a metric consisting of the 8 items of weight, breakfast, alcohol, snacking, smoking, exercise, sleep, and stress
+• *10 Health Challenge 8: The eight items of body weight, breakfast, alcohol, snacking, smoking, exercise, sleep, and stress

 Raising Health Awareness and Changing Behaviors

-The day of the annual health checkup is taken as a “Day to Think About Health,” and health education activities including a “health tip drawing” and grip strength measurements are held by public health nurses and other nurses.
+The annual health checkup is taken as a “Day to Think About Health” for each employee, and health education activities, such as “Health Message Drawing” and “Grip and Leg Strength Measurements,” are conducted by public health workers and nurses.

 Enhancement of Specific Health Guidance and Medical Checkups